calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 X = Wasteland.
 110+

 Z = Very Hot Summer.
-90 - 110 (technically not an exotic zone, but a summer of this type is horrible and full of suffocating heat)
+90 - 110 (technically not an exotic zone, but a summer of this type is horrible and full of suffocating heat especially if in a humid area)

 A = Hot Summer.
 70 - 90